hitoshi-watase/sercrod/docs/reference/directives/case.md

   - `*case`, `n-case`, `*case.break`, `n-case.break`
   - `*default`, `n-default`
   - `*break`, `n-break`
-- The clone is then passed to Nablla’s normal rendering pipeline with a scope that includes `$switch`.
+- The clone is then passed to Sercrod’s normal rendering pipeline with a scope that includes `$switch`.

 #### Case expression semantics